 The Bigger Picture

-This milestone reflects a larger :
+This milestone reflects a larger shift in technology:

 Products are no longer just tools.